Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 with $h^{th}$ the physical height distribution of the pyramid, and $h^{th}_{max}$ its maximal value.
-For $\lambda_0^{enc}=10.8\ \rm{pix}$, the error map is displayed on Figure \ref{fig_etude_lambda}(b).
+The error map obtained with $\lambda_0^{enc}=10.8\ \rm{px}$ is displayed in Figure \ref{fig_etude_lambda}(b).
 For this example, $\varepsilon$ almost never exceeds the $\pm 5\%$ mark since the main mismatches happen on the edges of the pyramid and on the sharp gradients separating each face.
-This is due to the interpolation performed by the SM algorithm inside the ST-PSP method which tends to smooth gradient discontinuities.
-Since the interpolation is performed along the $x$-axis, this smoothing error is the highest for high gradient jumps in this direction, such as the left and right edges of the pyramid.
-In order to highlight this effect, a white line is drawn on Figure \ref{fig_etude_lambda}(b) which crosses the pyramid's left edge discontinuity in $x=0$.
-Figure \ref{fig_etude_lambda}(c) shows the error along this line for various projected image wavelengths, ranging from $5.4\ \rm{pix}$ to $43.2\ \rm{pix}$ (corresponding to $\lambda_0$ values between 0.75 and $6.05\ \rm{mm}$).
-The divergence in $x=0$ is due to the physical discontinuity of $h^{th}$ along the pyramid's edge.
+This is due to the interpolation performed by the SM algorithm inside the ST-PSP method, that tends to smoothen gradient discontinuities.
+Since the interpolation is performed along the $x$-axis, this smoothing error is the highest for large gradient jumps in this direction, such as the left and right edges of the pyramid.
+In order to highlight this effect, a white line is drawn in Figure \ref{fig_etude_lambda}(b) which crosses the pyramid's left edge discontinuity in $x=0$.
+Figure \ref{fig_etude_lambda}(c) shows the error along this line for various projected image wavelengths, ranging from $5.4\ \rm{px}$ (blue) to $43.2\ \rm{px}$ (yellow), corresponding to $\lambda_0$ values between 0.75 and $6.05\ \rm{mm}$.
+The divergence in $x=0$ is due to the physical discontinuity of $h^{th}$ along the edge of the pyramid.
 One can observe that increasing the encoded fringe wavelength $\lambda_0^{enc}$ results in both a higher and wider divergence in $x=0$.
 However, $\lambda_0^{enc}$ is constrained by the physical limitations of the projector.
-Given the projector's resolution (4K for the Epson TW7100), decreasing $\lambda_0^{enc}$ can lead to significant degradation in the quality of the encoded periodic pattern.
-In this sensitivity analysis, the limitation is encountered near the lower bound of the study, around $\lambda_0^{enc} \sim 5\ \rm{pix}$.
-As illustrated in Figure \ref{fig_etude_lambda}(c), an irregular error pattern appears at this wavelength, and further reducing $\lambda_0^{enc}$ would result in increased instability and a sharp rise in the overall absolute error $\left| \varepsilon \right|$.
+Given the resolution of the projector (4K for the Epson TW7100), decreasing $\lambda_0^{enc}$ can lead to significant degradation in the quality of the encoded periodic pattern.
+In this sensitivity analysis, the limitation is encountered near the lower bound of the study, around $\lambda_0^{enc} \simeq 5\ \rm{px}$.
+As illustrated in Figure \ref{fig_etude_lambda}(c), an irregular error pattern appears at this wavelength, and further reducing $\lambda_0^{enc}$ would result in increased instability and a sharp rise in absolute error $\left| \varepsilon \right|$.